xarthurx/IG-Mesh/README.md

 ```
 ## Compilation and Contribution

+You need to install `Visual Studio 2017` or above to compile the project.

 ### `openNURBS`
 1. Download the [openNURBS](https://github.com/mcneel/opennurbs) library to your local desk, compile it (both `debug` and `Release`).